This is a helpful guide discussing how to choose a lens hood for Canon.

-If the lens was a good one, then you can also say goodbye to a $1,000+ investment.
+If the lens was a good one, then you can also say goodbye to a large investment.

 However, if you were to affix a lens hood to your lens, it will be sufficiently protected from most drops.

-Breaking a plastic lens hood that costs you less than $100 will always be preferable to smashing a piece of equipment that you might’ve even taken a bank loan out on!
+Breaking a plastic lens hood that costs you less will always be preferable to smashing a piece of equipment that you might’ve even taken a bank loan out on!